doctorfree/MusicPlayerPlus/README.md

 their configuration.
 Profiles are used in MusicPlayerPlus to provide an enhanced visual presentation.

-**[Note:]** Use of the Gnome and Tilix terminal emulators is an optional additional feature supported by MusicPlayerPlus.
-Gnome-terminal and Tilix are not installed by MusicPlayerPlus.
-The default terminal emulator used by MusicPlayerPlus is Kitty and it is installed as a dependency.
+**[Note:]** Use of the Gnome, Simple, and Tilix terminal emulators is an optional additional feature supported by MusicPlayerPlus.
+Gnome-terminal, Simple terminal, and Tilix are not installed by MusicPlayerPlus.
+The default terminal emulator used by MusicPlayerPlus is Kitty, installed by `mppinit`.

-In order to use the Gnome or Tilix terminal emulators they must be installed manually.
-If you wish to use the Gnome or Tilix terminal emulator, then use your system's package manager to install them prior to initializing MusicPlayerPlus with the `mppinit` command.
-If either or both of these optional terminal emulators are installed after MusicPlayerPlus initialization with `mppinit` then run `mppinit profiles` after installing the additional terminal emulator(s).
+In order to use the Gnome, Simple, or Tilix terminal emulators they must be installed manually.
+If you wish to use the Gnome, Simple, or Tilix terminal emulators, then use your system's package manager to install them prior to initializing MusicPlayerPlus with the `mppinit` command.
+If either or both of Gnome or Tilix terminal emulators are installed after MusicPlayerPlus initialization with `mppinit` then run `mppinit profiles` after installing gnome-terminal or tilix terminal emulator(s).

 There are four terminal profiles in two terminal emulators used by MusicPlayerPlus.
 The `gnome-terminal` emulator and the `tilix` terminal